AXIS A1610 Network Door Controller

 The network door controller can easily be connected to and powered by your existing IP network with no need for special cabling.

 Each network door controller is an intelligent device that is easily mounted close to a door.
-It can power and control up to two readers.
+It can power and control up to four readers.

 Get started